-The Bobolink has been protected under the Migratory Bird Convention Act since 1994 and multiple provincial Wildlife Acts.
-At the global level, this species is listed as secure and least concern but at regional levels, Bobolinks are threatened and under monitoring projects such as the North American Breeding Bird Survey, Ontario Breeding Bird Atlas, Atlas of Breeding Birds in Alberta, and Éudes des Populations des Oiseaux du Québec.
+The Bobolink has been protected under the Migratory Birds Convention Act (1994) and is also protected under multiple provincial Wildlife Acts.
+At regional levels, Bobolinks are threatened and under monitoring projects such as the North American Breeding Bird Survey, Ontario Breeding Bird Atlas, and Éudes des Populations des Oiseaux du Québec.

-Volunteering for bird surveys and sightings is a great way to help out wildlife.
-It allows conservation groups to map out where the species are located in order to best accommodate their recovery goals.
-Find out how to become a volunteer in your area here.
+- Volunteer: Participating in bird surveys and sightings is a great way to help conservation groups to map out where the species are located.

-You can sign up for helping out different conservation campaigns and continue giving awareness about wildlife and what we need to do to conserve nature!
+- Sign Up: Join conservation campaigns and continue spreading awareness.
 Check out the events Nature Canada has based solely on raising awareness about birds here.